r3l4x1n/Platzi-English-Academy/Nivel Básico/Inglés Básico A2/Curso de Inglés Básico A2 Preguntas y Respuestas Comunes.md

 22. (MALA)
 ###  Select the sentence with the correct adjective order:
 My backpack is new, yellow and cute.
+My backpack is yellow, cute and new.

 ----
 23. (MALA)
 ###  Select the sentence with the correct adjective order:
 My sneakers are red, made in the USA and comfortable.
+My sneakers are made in the USA, comfortable and red.

 ----
 ###  Complete the sentence: How ____________ is the dress?